dbiscalchin/urlinput/README.md

 $('#my_url').urlinput({ theme: 'bootstrap' });
 ```

 Still, other properties can be passed to override theme values.
-For example, to replace the icon with a text:
+For example, to hide the website's icon:

 ```
 $('#my_url').urlinput({
   theme: 'bootstrap',
-  linkText: 'Go!',
+  showFavicon: false,
 });
 ```